andy778/UClean1/README.md

 Investigate if its possible to get Uponor Clean 1 into Home Assistant

 ## Hypothesis
-* From the modem port connect an ESPHOME and insert values into Home Assistant
+* From the modem port connect an ESPHOME (e.g ESP32 S3) and insert values into Home Assistant
-* It's 868.35MHz radio between inner unit and outer unit
+* It's 868.35MHz radio between inner unit and outer unit, and make decoding of this device in [rtl_433](https://github.com/merbanan/rtl_433/)

 ![PCB with text](uclean1.png)